ambehnam/moose/framework/doc/content/source/constraints/PenaltyPeriodicSegmentalConstraint.md

 This `Constraint` demonstrates the usage of the scalar augmentation class described in [MortarScalarBase.md].
 The other terms in the weak form are handled using the [PenaltyEqualValueConstraint](/PenaltyEqualValueConstraint.md) as described below.

+Several methods for imposing periodic boundary conditions exist, each with pros and cons.
+For example, the periodic constraint will only be satisfied approximately by this method.
+Alternatively, the periodic condition can be imposed by the Lagrange multiplier method using [PeriodicSegmentalConstraint.md] or one of the other periodic approaches in `MOOSE`.

 This class provides the macro-micro coupling terms to implement periodic boundary conditions using the penalty method, which is a subset of the Discontinuous Galerkin method